techworkersco/techworkersco.github.io/call-for-submissions.md

 We do this in service of our editorial vision for this newsletter:

 - Building critical consciousness of workers as a class with shared interests.
+- Situating ourselves in the history of labor organizing, both within the industry and beyond it.
-- Sharing stories based on worker experience educating, organizing, and collective action in tech.
+- Sharing personal stories based on our experience educating, organizing, and collective action in tech.
 - Challenging the industry’s dominant culture of individualism and its acceptance of gross inequality.
-- Situating ourselves in the history of labor organizing, both within the industry and beyond it.
 - Emphasizing the importance of solidarity with all workers.

 ### What we publish